 Marketing your business during a recession can be tricky.
-While the country is tightening their collective belts and the leads are becoming even harder to find, you might be inclined to jump straight into “trimming the fat” mode.
-And hey, we know recessions are a scary time and we’re not trying to convince anyone otherwise.
-But believe us when we say that the best thing you can do for your business right during a recession is to make a plan for the future.
-Because–and this is important–we WILL make it through this.
+While the country is tightening its collective belts and the leads are becoming even harder to find, you might be inclined to jump straight into “trimming the fat” mode.
+We know recessions are a scary time and we’re not trying to convince anyone otherwise, but believe us when we say that the best thing you can do for your business is to make a plan for the future for recession-proof marketing.
+The most important piece to remember is that we WILL make it through this.

 In terms of marketing your business, is now the time to start hiring sign spinners and ordering custom-branded ballpoint pens by the truckload?
 Probably not.
-But it IS the time to start looking (if you’re not already) at where you stand in terms of search engine optimization.
-Because while certain marketing tactics might not carry much weight at times like these, you can bet that SEO is more important now than ever before.
+But it IS the time to start looking at where you stand in terms of search engine optimization – if you’re not already.
+While certain marketing tactics might not carry much weight at times like these, you can bet that SEO is more important now than ever before.

 - SEO is Flexible: Part of what makes SEO so effective is that, like your website and your marketing strategy as a whole, it’s ALWAYS changing.
-It’s a fluid, adaptable aspect that, if done correctly, strengthens your brand as you grow your company.
+It’s a fluid, adaptable tactic that, if done correctly, strengthens your brand as you grow your company.
 Whether you’re new to SEO strategies or have been implementing them effectively for years, there’s always room to grow.
 By diving into your own site’s pages, evaluating areas for growth, and gauging those of your competition, you’re making your site more attractive to search engines and, as a result, more accessible to your prospective buyers (even during a period of economic hardship).
 What can you do, especially right now, to bring your site just a little closer to the top of Google’s coveted Page One?
-By taking this time to make the necessary website tweaks, revisions, and additions to inch your way to the top of the rankings, you’re setting yourself up for long term success.
+Take this time to make the necessary website tweaks, revisions, and additions to inch your way to the top of the rankings and set yourself up for long-term success.

-- SEO is Trustworthy: When times are tough, people seem to get a little more skeptical when it comes to knowing who to trust.
+- SEO Builds Trust with Target Audiences: When times are tough, people seem to get a little more skeptical about knowing who to trust.
 And frankly, that’s perfectly understandable.
-I mean, consider the messaging we’re being hit with at times like these.
+Consider the messaging we’re being hit with at times like these.
 Flashy banner ads, sponsored social posts, or obnoxiously loud 30-second media spots can be enough to drive any rational person up the wall.
-But for many reasons, Google remains fairly consistent and reliable regardless of how the country’s behaving.
+But for many reasons, Google remains relatively consistent and reliable regardless of how the country behaves.
 For better or for worse, people just trust Google.
 So when your potential consumers are out browsing for the products and services you offer, Google’s endorsement speaks volumes.
-If you’re not right there at the top of Google’s list, you’re missing out.
+You’re missing out if you’re not right at the top of Google’s list.
 It’s up to you to prove that your website is worthy and deserving of this invaluable accreditation.
 Remember, Google shows a lot of “E.A.T.” (expertise in your subject matter, authority in your space, and trustworthiness regarding your industry).

-- SEO is Authentic: If you’ve spent any time concocting SEO strategies, you’re probably familiar with the concept of Google’s mysterious algorithm; the cryptic formula that instantaneously tabulates billions of variables to deliver the most relevant sites for any conceivable search topic.
-It’s the secret method that many have tried to decipher over the years (unsuccessfully, mind you).
+- SEO is Authentic to Your Brand: If you’ve spent any time concocting SEO strategies, you’re probably familiar with the concept of Google’s mysterious algorithm, the cryptic formula that instantaneously tabulates billions of variables to deliver the most relevant sites for any conceivable search topic.
+It’s the secret method many have tried to decipher over the years (unsuccessfully, mind you).
 Furthermore, unlike sponsored ads, no amount of money is going to buy you that elusive real estate.
-That being said, no one is going to take your page to the top spot for a general search term overnight and no self-respecting agency or SEO consultant would make that claim in the first place.
+That being said, no one will take your page to the top spot for a general search term overnight, and no self-respecting agency or SEO consultant would make that claim in the first place.
 It takes time and effort to make that happen.
-What we are saying is that putting in the groundwork to bring your page closer to the top of the rankings is, in itself, the proof that consumers are looking for when they are wanting to make a purchase.
+We are saying that putting in the groundwork to bring your page closer to the top of the rankings is proof that consumers are looking for when they want to make a purchase.
 When Google says you are the BEST resource for a given search term, it simply doesn’t get more authentic than that.

-- SEO Will Last Much Longer Than A Recession: It might be hard to see right now, but recessions are temporary.
+- SEO Will Have an Impact Long After a Recession: It might be hard to see right now, but recessions are temporary.
 Sooner or later, the economy will rebound and things will start getting back to normal.
 People will get back to doing what they love and your business and your employees will be back in action.
 Months from now, the uncertainty and apprehension you’re feeling will be nothing more than a memory.
 This is why the most important thing you can do for your business right now is to make sure that when life gets back to normal, you’re ready.
-Optimizing your site is a long term investment.
+Optimizing your site is a long-term investment.
 Putting your site at the forefront of Google’s recommendations is something you’ll be able to rely on six months, a year, or five years down the road (assuming you keep up on it, of course).
 So as unclear as things may be right now, start looking at the future and getting your SEO plan in place today.

 - SEO is Essential: You’ve probably pieced this one together by now.
 SEO is essential to the future of your business.
 Optimizing your site from top to bottom will bring you leads you didn’t know existed.
 A high-ranking page is the ultimate endorsement for your audience and maintaining it through an extensive SEO strategy is vital.
 SEO produces an ROI other strategies can’t touch and the work you put in today will last so much longer than any other marketing strategy or campaign you’ll be running any time soon.
 If you want your business to come out on top once the recession has come to an end, then SEO is where it’s at.